Murder of Sian Kingi

 Sian Kingi (16 December 1974 – 27 November 1987) was a twelve-year-old New Zealand-Australian girl of Maori descent who was abducted, raped and murdered in Noosa, Queensland in November 1987.
 Barrie John Watts and Valmae Faye Beck, a married couple, were convicted in 1988 of the much-publicised crime.
 Watts was sentenced to life imprisonment without parole.
 Beck would have been eligible for parole after 14.5 years, but died while she was still incarcerated.

 Disappearance

 At around 4:30 p.m. on Friday, 27 November 1987, Sian Kingi, a twelve-year-old schoolgirl, was last seen riding her yellow 10-speed bicycle home after school near Pinnaroo Park in Noosa Heads.
 Just beforehand, Kingi had been shopping with her mother, and took her regular route home afterwards through the park.
-When her mother arrived home and Kingi was not there as expected, it was assumed that she had met friends from her school or her volleyball team and was delayed.
+When her mother arrived home and Kingi was not there as expected, it was assumed that she had met friends from her school or her volleyball team was delayed.
 Later, when Kingi still did not return, her mother began calling the homes of her friends without success.
 By 8 p.m., Kingi's parents began retracing her steps, and after retrieving her abandoned bicycle from the park, visited the local police to report the disappearance.